riyas2327/atlas-examples-terraform/infrastructures/terraform/projects/01/README.md

     $ packer push packer/aws/ubuntu/base.json
     $ packer push packer/aws/windows/base.json

+If you decide to update any of the artifact names, be sure those name changes are reflected in [terraform.tfvars](terraform.tfvars#L36-L47).

 ## Create Child Artifacts with Packer

 After your base artifacts have been created, push the rest of your Packer templates that depend on them.